Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Support for PIPEDA and CASL - Canada.
 * Support for Privacy Act 1988 & Australian Privacy Principles
 * Support for POPIA, the South African Protection of Personal Information Act
+* Supports The “Marco Civil” and the Brazilian General Data Protection Law (LGPD)
 * Multilanguage support for the cookie notice and legal documents.
-* 9 Default languages.
-English, German, Dutch, French, Italian, Spanish, Norwegian, Greek and Czech.
+* 10 Default languages.
+English, German, Dutch, French, Italian, Spanish, Norwegian, Greek, Portuguese, and Czech.
 Formal and Informal if available.
 * Premium Support from our amazing team.
 * Premium Updates, new languages, features, regions and more to create the Ultimate Privacy Suite for WordPress.

-Check out other plugins developed by Really Simple Plugins as well: [Really Simple SSL](https://wordpress.org/plugins/really-simple-ssl/), [Zip Recipes](https://wordpress.org/plugins/zip-recipes/)
+Check out other plugins developed by Really Simple Plugins as well: [Really Simple SSL](https://wordpress.org/plugins/really-simple-ssl/)

 Complianz is on [GitHub](https://github.com/Really-Simple-Plugins/complianz-gdpr) as well!